walac/walac.github.io/_posts/2016-08-23-java-faster-than-cpp.md

 on [Sedgewick's Java version](https://algs4.cs.princeton.edu/code/edu/princeton/cs/algs4/Huffman.java.html).
 If you want to profile on your own, you can clone his repo (as he already merged my patches, you'll need to rewind git history a bit to profile the old code).
-You can find instructions on how install the Java code [here](https://algs4.cs.princeton.edu/code/).
+You can find instructions on how to install the Java code [here](https://algs4.cs.princeton.edu/code/).

 Let's get it started by using the simple [time](https://man7.org/linux/man-pages/man1/time.1.html) command.
 In this test, we are measuring the time to compress and decompress